oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

       mvn package
       docker images
 ```
-Step 4 "Build Source and pack into container image" is what does the actual work, this really just calls mvn, we should really have installed the version of mvn as well, but as mvn is basically a framework that doenloads it's own build engine (using the version specified in the pom.xml file) for now that's not critical - and I don't want to spend all day downloading stuff !
+Step 4 "Build Source and pack into container image" is what does the actual work, this really just calls mvn, we should really have installed the version of mvn as well, but as mvn is basically a framework that downloads it's own build engine (using the version specified in the pom.xml file) for now that's not critical - and I don't want to spend all day downloading stuff !
 The mvn package process uses a tool called JIB (Java Image Builder) that will create a local docker image called jib-storefront (have a look at the pom.xml file to see more on how that's configured) we'll see the images in the output of the docker images command which is run once the mvn command has finished.

 ```